kaisanjay/javascript/Array.md

 ```

+***splice()'s first parameter represents the index on the array from which to begin removing elements, while the second parameter indicates the number of elements to delete.***

 ### Iterative methods -

 Iterative methods are very versatile and used in many scenarios.
 You will most likely encounter them even when working with the latest frameworks as well (angular, react, vue).